-While not a typical subject when it comes to financial transactions, should your home be inhabited by ghosts (try not to laugh; this is a very serious issue) you will need to report your knowledge of the haunting as per the laws governing real estate disclosure in your state.
-Only 4 states include paranormal activity in their real estate disclosure laws: New York, New Jersey, Massachusetts and Minnesota.
-If your selling your house in Minneapolis, you will have to disclose any prior knowledge of hauntings associated with your property.
+While not a typical subject when it comes to financial transactions, should your home be inhabited by ghosts (try not to laugh; this is a very serious issue), you will need to report your knowledge of the haunting as per the laws governing real estate disclosure in your state.
+Only 4 states include paranormal activity in their real estate disclosure laws: New York, New Jersey, Massachusetts, and Minnesota.
+As such, if you’re selling your house in Minneapolis MN, you will have to disclose any prior knowledge of hauntings associated with your property.

 Commonly, deaths caused by issues unrelated to the property itself (e.g: cancer, heart attacks, car accidents) are likely not required in real estate disclosures.
-However, should the cause have been due to a condition of the property (either structurally or otherwise) in most cases, this must be disclosed.
-Sellers would be wise to educate themselves on the specifics of the real estate laws about death, when it comes to real estate disclosures in Minneapolis.
+However, should the cause have been due to a condition of the property (either structurally or otherwise), this must be disclosed in most cases.
+Sellers would be wise to educate themselves on the specifics of the real estate laws about death when it comes to real estate disclosures in Minneapolis.

 Most home sellers forget that even if you are selling “as is,” any known issues with the home that may devalue the property’s worth must be disclosed.
-There is a risk of being sued, should you fail to disclose important information, even when you sell your house to an all Cash Professional Home Buyer Company.
+This is the case mainly because there is still a risk of being sued should you fail to disclose important information, even when you sell your house through a buy my house for cash program.

 If something is missing from your property, which may not be noticeable on a quick walkthrough, you must disclose this.
 If there are damages that you are aware of but that may not be visible to your buyer, you must also disclose this information as well.